Family Educational Rights & Privacy Act

 In general terms, FERPA prohibits the disclosing of student records (or information from student records) to anyone other than the student to whom the records pertain, unless we have the student's consent.
 The records that are covered are not limited only to "academic" records.
 FERPA certainly does protect transcripts, exams, grades, and the like, but it also protects virtually all other records, in any format, that contain personally identifiable information about a student, including the following: the student information database, class schedules, financial account and financial aid records, disciplinary records, "unofficial" records, and even photographs and emails.
 Moreover, "personally identifiable information" includes not only express identifiers such as names, addresses, and ID numbers, but also other information from which the student's identity could be ascertained, either by itself or in combination with other available information.
 For example, a record containing such demographic information about a student as gender, age, major, class year, and residence might well make the student personally identifiable even if it does not list the student's name.

 Given the breadth of FERPA, it's best to assume that all records concerning students are covered unless a student is sure that they're not.
-Fortunately, however, there are a number of exceptions to the nondisclosure requirement that enable the Registrar to conduct its academic business and make appropriate disclosures even without the relevant student's consent.
+Fortunately, however, there are a number of exceptions to the nondisclosure requirement that enable the University to conduct its academic business and make appropriate disclosures even without the relevant student's consent.
 The most important such exceptions are the following:

 In addition, there are a number of other, more limited exceptions for specific situations.

-Keep in mind that all of these exceptions are discretionary, that FERPA does not require the Registrar to disclose student records to anyone other than the relevant student, and that there may be other legal or policy reasons not to disclose information even when FERPA would allow us to do so.
+Keep in mind that all of these exceptions are discretionary, that FERPA does not require the University to disclose student records to anyone other than the relevant student, and that there may be other legal or policy reasons not to disclose information even when FERPA would allow us to do so.